BrianLitwin/MDNJavaScriptNotes/html.md

 HTML consists of a series of elements, which you use to enclose, wrap, or mark up different parts of the content to make it appear or act a certain way.

-The main parts of our element are:
+The main parts of an element are:

 1) The opening tag: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets.
 This states where the element begins or starts to take effect — in this case where the start of the paragraph is.